Jarren Duran Player Props: Red Sox vs. Blue Jays

 Jarren Duran At The Plate

-- Duran has nine doubles, a home run and three walks while batting .396.
+- Duran has nine doubles, two home runs and three walks while hitting .404.

-- Duran is batting .476 with one homer during his last games and is riding a five-game hitting streak.
+- Duran will look to extend his six-game hitting streak.
+He's batting .429 with one homer during his last games.

+- Duran has picked up a hit in 12 of 14 games this season, with multiple hits seven times.

-- In 84.6% of his 13 games this season, Duran has picked up at least one hit.
-He's also had six multi-hit games.
+- In 14 games played this season, he has homered in two of them.

-- Duran has driven in a run in five games this year (38.5%), including two games with multiple runs batted in.
+- In six games this season (42.9%), Duran has picked up an RBI, including two games with multiple runs batted in.

-- In five games this season (38.5%), he has scored, including multiple runs twice.
+- In six games this season (42.9%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.